-If there is more than one tariff period within an RP, the allowed revenues shall remain unchanged during the RP, unless there are changes in the costs of securing natural gas supply that are applied to a tariff period.
-Where there is more than one tariff period within an RP, the planned revenue within the tariff period is changed in accordance with revenue adjustment.
+If there is more than one tariff period within an RP, the allowed revenues shall remain unchanged during the RP.
+Where there is more than one tariff period within an RP, the planned revenue within the tariff period is changed in accordance with revenue adjustment (regulatory account).